 Sam Freeman is an Online Editor at Make.
 He builds interactive art, collects retro tech, and tries to get robots to make things for him.
 Learn more at samtastic.co, or on socials @samdiyfreeman.

-You can find recent issues that have been published by Make: on Reletter by scrolling up to where it says Latest Issues.
+You can find recent issues that have been published by Make: on Substack on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.

 Newsletter advertising can be extremely effective when it's done right.
-Before you pitch Make: as a potential sponsor or partner, make sure that you've done your research and checked its newsletter stats with Reletter.
+Before you pitch Make: on Substack as a potential sponsor or partner, make sure that you've done your research and checked its newsletter stats with Reletter.

 Then, personalize one of our winning pitching templates and send it to the right person using the contact info provided.